HDFGroup/hdf-rest-api/AttrOps/PUT_Attributes.rst

 Syntax
 ------

-To create a group attribute:
+To create a collection of group attributes:

 .. code-block:: http